helm/chart-releaser/README.md

   -o, --owner string                   GitHub username or organization -p, --package-path string            Path to directory with chart packages (default ".cr-release-packages")
       --release-name-template string   Go template for computing release names, using chart metadata (default "{{ .Name }}-{{ .Version }}")
+      --release-notes-file string      Markdown file with chart release notes.
+If it is set to empty string, or the file is not found, the chart description will be used instead
       --skip-existing                  Skip upload if release exists -t, --token string                   GitHub Auth Token